rbonifac/RepData_PeerAssessment1/ReproducibleResearch_Project1.md

 ```
 2.Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-*-- Assigned the steps mean for that 5-minute interval to NA values.*
+*Assigned the steps mean for the 5-minute interval to NA values.*

 3.Create a new dataset that is equal to the original dataset but with the missing data filled in.